sfgarza/network-capture-mcp/scripts/README.md

 tsx scripts/mcp-tool-tester.ts --verbose
 ```

-These scripts provide comprehensive validation and debugging capabilities for the netcap-mcp project, ensuring data integrity and tool functionality throughout development.
+These scripts provide comprehensive validation and debugging capabilities for the network-capture-mcp project, ensuring data integrity and tool functionality throughout development.